-This policy and guidelines will be reviewed at least on a biennial basis from time to time.
+This policy and guidelines will be reviewed from time to time.

 F) Definitions

 "Authorised Warehouse" shall mean a warehouse storage facility operated by a Warehouse in a particular Delivery Point, which has been approved by the LME for the purposes of the Warehouse Agreement.